jundalisay/superbnetlify/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1b.md

 {{< s v="8" >}} When a husbandman goes to war which starts after seed-time and ends before harvest, his revenue is not reduced with his work's interruption.
 - Nature does most of the husbandman's remaining work.

-But when an <!-- artificer --> manufacturer, smith, carpenter, or weaver quits his workhouse, his revenue completely dries up.
+But when a manufacturer, smith, carpenter, or weaver quits his workhouse, his revenue completely dries up.
 - Nature does nothing for him.
 - He does all for himself.